 I studied Politics & Philosophy and Continental Philosophy at the University of Warwick before completing a PhD on contemporary French philosophy at the University of Cambridge, in 2007.
 I then spent two years teaching at Université Paris-Est Créteil (formerly Université Paris-12) and three at the University of Oxford, before coming to Durham in 2012.
 I was appointed to Associate Professor at Durham in 2017, before promotion to a full Chair in July 2020.

-I would be interested in supervising graduate work on any aspect of recent-contemporary French and continental thought, especially where examined in its relation to other disciplines, such as Science and Technology Studies, biology and neuroscience, psychoanalysis, anthropology, literature, politics and economics.
+I am interested in supervising graduate work on any aspect of recent-contemporary French and continental thought, especially where examined in its relation to other disciplines, such as Science and Technology Studies, biology and neuroscience, psychoanalysis, anthropology, literature, politics and economics.
 I am particularly keen to supervise projects in the field of Digital Studies, which is to say, exploring the interrelationship between technology and cultural production.
 I would pleased to look at postdoctoral research applications in these areas, too, and have previously mentored postdocs on projects including the work of Henri Atlan, digital philosophy, and Anthropocenic theory.